 The subject property is served by community water and sewer systems provided by the Humboldt Community Services District.
 Thus, there are adequate services to accommodate the proposed new one-bedroom residence.
-Although the subject site is located in a designated flood hazard combining zone, as discussed in Finding IV.F below, the development has been conditioned to minimize flood hazards.
+Although the subject site is located in a designated flood hazard combining zone, as discussed in Finding IV.F below, the development has been conditioned to minimize flood hazards consistent with the requirements of Section 30253 of the

+Coastal Act.
 Furthermore, as discussed in the below findings, the project has been conditioned to protect visual resources, nearby environmentally sensitive habitat areas, and water quality.